 Can Wikipedia be edited by anyone?
 Yes, anyone can edit a Wikipedia page.
 But those edits can be positive, negative, or neutral.
 If your brand, or even you, have been lucky enough to be eligible for a Wikipedia page, good for you!
 Wikipedia shows up high in search results, confirms your brand as significant, and even feeds information to Googles' Knowledge Panel.
-But with all of the good that comes with a Wikipedia page there also comes the bad - anyone can edit it.
+But with all of the good that comes with a Wikipedia page there also comes the bad - again, anyone can edit most Wikipedia pages.
+Even haters.

 We've also provided references to further reading at the bottom.

 18 min read

 Reputation management is the effort to influence what and how people think of a brand or person when viewed online.
-Put another way, character is who you are.
-Reputation is whom other people think you are, and today it's based mainly on what artificial intelligence systems portray about you rather than the first-person experience.
+Put another way, character is who you are reputation is whom other people think you are, and today reputation is based mainly on what artificial intelligence systems like Google portray about you rather than the first-person experience.